gearsoflaw/FF3-Job-Grinder/README.md

 For example: If you were to have Arc in character position 2 and he was a Thief and the other 3 characters were Warriors you would need to setup the `GRIND_CMD` such that the characters 1, 3 and 4 perform the standard grind action `CMD_STD_GRIND` while the character in position 2 is setup for the special steal command `CMD_SP_STEAL`:
 * `GRIND_CMD = {CHAR_1: CMD_STD_GRIND, CHAR_2: CMD_SP_STEAL, CHAR_3: CMD_STD_GRIND, CHAR_4: CMD_STD_GRIND}`

-You can also alter how many rounds to 'Grind' for before the attack commands get issued by changing the value for `GRIND_ROUNDS` which is set to 6 by default, this means on round 6 the Attack commands will begin.
+You can also alter how many rounds to 'Grind' for before the attack commands get issued by changing the value for `GRIND_ROUNDS` which is set to 6 by default, this means after 6 grind actions the Attack commands will begin.

 # Other Helpful Links